sindresorhus/awesome-scifi/readme.md

 #### [Axiomatic](https://www.goodreads.com/book/show/156783.Axiomatic) (1995) *by Greg Egan* [4.2]

-Hard-as-nails science fiction, but wonderfully fresh and imaginative (especially if you haven’t had a chance to read anything written by Greg Egan before.)
-The stories have aged surprisingly well—which only underlines Egan’s penchant for sounding out the shape of the future. - [@mihailim](https://github.com/mihailim)
+Hard-as-nails science fiction, but wonderfully fresh and imaginative (especially if you haven't had a chance to read anything written by Greg Egan before.)
+The stories have aged surprisingly well — which only underlines Egan’s penchant for sounding out the shape of the future. - [@mihailim](https://github.com/mihailim)

 > _Axiomatic_ is a collection of Greg Egan’s short stories that appeared in various science fiction magazines (mostly _Interzone_ and _Asimov’s_) between 1989 and 1992.
 Like most of Egan’s work, the stories focus on science and ideas, sometimes at the expense of the writing.
 But although Egan may lack a certain stylistic flair, he more than makes up for it with his wonderful visions of the future.
 Some of the more interesting stories include _Into Darkness_, the tale of a rescue worker whose territory is a runaway wormhole, and the title story _Axiomatic_, which is about a man looking to find meaning in the senseless death of his wife.